ohad24/ingress-hello-world/readme.md

 # Kubernetes ingress hello world

-Little example for to deploy 2 deployments, 2 services and ingress on minikube and GKE.
+Little example explain how to deploy 2 deployments, 2 services and ingress on minikube and GKE.
-This example based on [ingress-minikube](https://kubernetes.io/docs/tasks/access-application-cluster/ingress-minikube/) docs.
+The example based on [ingress-minikube](https://kubernetes.io/docs/tasks/access-application-cluster/ingress-minikube/) docs.
-[GKE](https://cloud.google.com/kubernetes-engine) steps a optional for extended deployments.
+[GKE](https://cloud.google.com/kubernetes-engine) steps are optional for extended deployments.

 ## Prerequisite